microsoft/DirectXShaderCompiler/docs/DXIL.rst

 INSTR.BARRIERMODENOMEMORY                 sync must include some form of memory barrier - _u (UAV) and/or _g (Thread Group Shared Memory).
 Only _t (thread group sync) is optional.
 INSTR.BARRIERMODEUSELESSUGROUP            sync can't specify both _ugroup and _uglobal.
 If both are needed, just specify _uglobal.
-INSTR.BARRIERNONCONSTANTFLAGARGUMENT      Memory type, access, or sync flag is not constant INSTR.BUFFERUPDATECOUNTERONRESHASCOUNTER  BufferUpdateCounter valid only when HasCounter is true.
+INSTR.BARRIERNONCONSTANTFLAGARGUMENT      Memory type, access, or sync flag is not constant INSTR.BARRIERREQUIRESNODE                 sync in a non-Node Shader must not sync node record memory.
+INSTR.BUFFERUPDATECOUNTERONRESHASCOUNTER  BufferUpdateCounter valid only when HasCounter is true.
 INSTR.BUFFERUPDATECOUNTERONUAV            BufferUpdateCounter valid only on UAV.
 INSTR.CALLOLOAD                           Call to DXIL intrinsic must match overload signature